The Link Between Trauma and Addiction in Families

 Trauma-Informed Care

-When seeking treatment, be sure to ask your providers to see if trauma-informed care is available.
+When seeking treatment, be sure to ask your providers to see if trauma-informed therapy is available.
 Mental health professionals who provide this type of service are aware of the inherent connection between past trauma and current behavior.

 There are several different forms of trauma-informed care, and talking with your therapist or counselor about these methods can help you both determine the most ideal approach to undertake.
 Don’t be afraid to experiment with multiple types.
 Odds are, there is more than one form of trauma-informed care that can be beneficial for your unique situation.